jonsaw/borang/README.md

 # Borang

-Borang is a Leptos library for building web forms with validation and error handling.
+Borang is a Leptos library for building web forms with validation.

 ## Getting Started